 Proper techniques for reproducing plants from seeds, cuttings, and grafting.
 Emphasis on seasonal plant production.
 Class includes a lab component.
-(See also HOR-242.)

-HOR-222 Horticultural Computer Applications 2 credits, Winter
+HOR-222 Horticultural Computer Applications

 Utilizes database, spreadsheet, word processing, and other computer programs for record keeping and management for growers and landscape businesses.
 Prerequisite: Pass CS-091 or placement in CS-120.